Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/course_work/robertstanton/README.md

 - Parameter Fitting contains the fitting process of LJ parameters to a Cd44S44 Quantum Dot.

-- NACs not yet added, but making a pull request before it is too late in the evening.
+- NACsImidazole added.
+Used cp2k/libra to compute nacs for an imidazole ring.
+Stopped at NACs and didn't do any step4 due to time and the results not seeming so reliable.

 - ProjectLog contains the pdf description of all projects.

-This too will hopefully be updated with additional results on the NACs.
+### Thanks for the workshop!